1 Esdras: Author and criticism

-Josephus makes use of the 1 Esdras which he treats as Scripture, while generally disregarding the canonical text of Ezra–Nehemiah.
-Some scholars believe that the composition is likely to have taken place in the first century BC or the first century AD.
+Josephus makes use of 1 Esdras, which he treats as Scripture, while generally disregarding the canonical text of Ezra–Nehemiah.
+Some scholars believe that the composition is likely to have taken place in the second century BC.
 Many Protestant and Catholic scholars assign no historical value to the sections of the book not duplicated in Ezra–Nehemiah.
 The citations of the other books of the Bible, however, provide an early alternative to the Septuagint for those texts, which increases its value to scholars.